prxsto/dots/README.md

 # dots
-my personal arch linux dotfiles
+my personal arch linux dotfiles- feel free to pull anything useful out of these! :)